lecegues/FeelPad/README.md

 > - Now go to Android manifest file and look for maps meta data tag![ALT](./images_readme/30.png)
 > - Write the name of the key as highlighted![ALT](./images_readme/31.png)
 > - Maps appear like this![ALT](./images_readme/32.png)

+4. Note whenever the map opens , it will never show correct device location(on the emulator) due to privacy reasons and the device location is by default set to google headquarters.
+However, correcct device can be seen on an actual android phone.
+Click on round circle to go to device location and click on location icon to go to saved location.